The Best Way to Cut Aluminum – Which Tool to Use? – Top Picks & Reviews

 Circular saws can cut aluminum.
 While the preferred method is a miter saw, if you already have a circular saw lying around, there is absolutely no reason not to use it instead.
 A circular saw will be able to cut through most sorts of aluminum as long as you do it correctly.

 You’ll need to lubricate the blade to prevent the blade from grabbing the material, which can cause injury.
 You should always lubricate the blade no matter what type of blade it is.
 We recommend saw blade wax sticks for this purpose, as they are the easiest way to accomplish this.
-You will also need to take other simple precautions as well, such as clamping the material and wearing protection.
+You will also need to take other simple precautions, such as clamping the material and wearing protection.

 For those looking to purchase a circular saw, we recommend Craftsman Circular Saw.